-Myocardial infarction is myocardial cell death that occurs because of a prolonged mismatch between perfusion and demand.
+Myocardial infarction is the irreversible necrosis of heart muscle that occurs because of a prolonged mismatch between perfusion and demand.
 This is usually caused by occlusion in the coronary arteries.
-ST-elevation myocardial infarction (STEMI) is suspected when a patient presents with persistent ST-segment elevation in 2 or more anatomically contiguous ECG leads in the context of a consistent clinical history.
+ST-elevation myocardial infarction (STEMI) is suspected when a patient presents with persistent ST-segment elevation in two or more anatomically contiguous ECG leads in the context of a consistent clinical history.

 History and exam

 Key diagnostic factors